Who you love

 This work is for you if: leaving or being pushed out of a religious community has left you with a grief that's hard to name — because the people around you don't understand why you'd mourn something that hurt you, and because the loss is layered: community, family, meaning, identity, and a version of your future all at once.

-Religious trauma almost always involves profound loss.
-And this grief is legitimately complex: you can grieve a community that harmed you.
+Grief is a central feature of Religious Trauma Syndrome that is frequently underestimated — partly because the people around you may struggle to understand why you'd mourn a system that harmed you, and partly because RTS grief is layered in ways that don't resolve cleanly.
+You can grieve a community that hurt you.
 You can miss a sense of spiritual belonging and also recognize that it came at an unbearable cost.
 You can mourn the relationship with a parent who loves you and cannot fully accept you.
-These things are not contradictions — they are the actual texture of this experience.
+These are not contradictions — they are the actual texture of this particular wound.

 I spent years navigating this loss myself.
-I know what it is to grieve the community, the rituals, the sense of purpose and place that religious life can provide — and to do that grieving largely alone, without language for it.
+I know what it is to grieve the community, the rituals, the sense of purpose and place that religious life provides — and to do that grieving largely alone, without language for it.
+RTS isolates people in their grief because the loss itself is so hard to explain to anyone who hasn't lived it.
 This work creates space for all of it: the anger, the mourning, the ambivalence, and eventually, the building of something new.

 Avoidance, Compulsivity & the Shame Cycle